StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

-# Basic concepts that you MUST know before starting the guide.
+# Basic concepts that you MUST know before starting the guide

 Understanding these concepts is **basic to this guide**.
 If after the explanation you are not able to understand it, **please don't continue** with the guide.

-**What is an address/offset**
+**What is an address/offset**:

 To understand this I'm going to take the next screenshot as example: